Gas Safety Certificates (CP12) - Liverpool

 Comprehensive Gas Inspection (CP12 Certificate) - Gas Safety Certificate Liverpool - Call Us Today!

 We provide Landlord or Home Owner Gas Certificates to all areas of Liverpool & Merseyside.
-All our certificates are inclusive of checking 3 other appliances in your property too, if necessary.
+The first appliance (normally a boiler) start from £60.50 - extra appliances are £10.00 extra (cookers, fires etc).

 All rental properties are required by the Gas Safety (Installation and Use) Regulations of 1998 (PDF) to hold a valid Gas Safety Record (CP12 form).
 A gas safety check is required by law annually and must be issued by a Gas Safe® Registered Engineer.
 All gas appliances in the property must be checked and the tenants have a right to be handed the Gas Safety Record by law.

 During inspection we will:

 - Ensure appliances are functioning correctly, and no carbon monoxide is being exhausted dangerously